- (609) 380 • 0200 x316

 English 10 - Honors

 The purpose of this course is to provide the continuation of instruction in English skills for those tenth grade students who plan to attend college.
 Critical competencies in all discourse areas will be developed with strong emphasis on the critical analysis of literary forms.
 The course will be thematic in approach, and writing will be explored as a process.
 Students will be encouraged to work independently and collaboratively.
 The course will provide the student with an overview of literary genres of varying length and complexity.
 These forms will include essays, biographies, autobiographies, poetry, drama, the short story and the novel.
-These genres will presented, looked at, and analyzed in thematic, social, and historical contexts.
-Also, vocabulary and preparation for the HSPA will be included.
+These genres will be presented, looked at, and analyzed in thematic, social, and historical contexts.
+Also, vocabulary and related ELA writing will be included.
 The use of technology, both as a learning resource and in writing, will be implemented on a regular basis.

 English 11 - College Prep